-Cartmell Cottage is one of the original colonists’ cottages from 1849, brought in kit form from Britain for the military pensioners who came to settle in the islands.
+Cartmell Cottage on Pioneer Row is one of the original colonists’ cottages from 1849, brought in kit form from Britain for the military pensioners who came to settle in the islands.
 It is now a recreated period house showing life as it was in the 1850s, 1940s and 1970s.
 Outside are a hen-house, toilet, workshop and vegetable garden.

 Visitors with more time on their hands may also be interested in visiting the Cape Pembroke Lighthouse.
 Situated at the most easterly point of the Falklands, it is 7 miles east of Stanley and makes an excellent half or whole day walk; it can also be reached by vehicle along a, sometimes muddy, track.
 The key to the lighthouse is available from the museum for a small charge, enabling visitors to climb the spiral stairs for great views of the surroundings.